wighawag/jolly-roger/README.md

 ```

 This will launch

 - a graph-node (https://thegraph.com)
 - an ethereum node on localhost:8545
-- a webapp on localhost:3000
+- a webapp on localhost:5000

 Plus it will deploy the contract and a subgraph

+## WEBAPP

+to add pages you have to

+1. create a component in `pages` folder
+2. list it in `pages/index.js`
+3. associate it with a path in `routes.js`